 It sure is a healthier way to enjoy peach melba and I believe it is also a far more satisfying one.
 No more chasing slippery fruit across the plate, you can just dig into this luscious, soft sorbet and enjoy the full flavour that comes with it.
 In fact you can serve this peach sorbet on its own and then you would have six lovely portions but then again... who could resist a tall glass of peach melba sorbet with vanilla ice cream.

 Peach Melba Sorbet with Vanilla Ice Cream

-- To make the sorbet pit the peaches and puree them in a food processor with 2 tsp of lemon juice and 4 tbsp of agave.
+- To make the sorbet pit the peaches and puree them in a food processor with 2 teaspoon of lemon juice and 4 tablespoon of agave.
 Peeling them is optional since the skin is very soft and blends up.